 Sunday 11.00am – 2.30pm

-As well as the main cattery, fosterers hold cats and kittens and some are boarded at other catteries awaiting space at our cattery
+As well as the main cattery, fosterers hold cats and kittens at their own homes and some cats are boarded at other catteries awaiting a space with us.